d28b/swistrack/README.md

 ## Compiling SwisTrack on Windows

-On a fresh computer, you can build SwisTrack as follows:
+To build SwisTrack for Windows, proceed as follows:

 - Install Visual Studio 2022.
 The free version is enough.
 - Download and install OpenCV to C:\OpenCV (or any other folder).